ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: AMP page not showing with query string from 1.0.66 version #5096
 * Fixed: Related posts title and excerpt not appearing properly #5095
 * Fixed: Debug warnigs with WP Foro plugin #5094

-= 1.0.77.13 (16th July 2021) =
-* Fixed: FooGallery plugin not working with AMP #5090
-* Fixed: Console error when Back to Top link option is enabled #5091
-* Fixed: Exclude Categories is not working #5088
-* Fixed: Long word post title not breaking in mobile view #5092

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)